majianjia/nnom/docs/A Temporary Guide to NNoM.md

 NNoM uses a layer-based structure.

 Layer is a container.
-Every operation (convolution, ...) must be wrapped into a layer.
+Every operation (convolution, concat...) must be wrapped into a layer.

 A basic layer contains a list of **Input/Ouput modules** (I/O).
 Each of I/O contains a list of **Hook** (similar to Nodes in Keras).